-There are now over 100 members on the roster plus some non hiking spouses..
-Currently 66 have climbed the New Hampshire 4000 footers...25 have done it twice..10 three times...Jocelyn Gutchess and Pat Russell 4 times and Mary Cullen at last count, completed her 8th time.
+The club grew to over 100 people on the roster plus some non-hiking spouses.
+Currently 66 hikers have climbed the New Hampshire 4000 footers.
+25 have done it twice.
+10 three times.
+Jocelyn Gutchess and Pat Russell 4 times and Mary Cullen, at last count, completed her 8th time.
 Some of the members are going to work on completing the GRID and even Red Lining the trails in the Whites.

-In 1990, with some of the older members tiring of the 4000 footers, Lib Bates came up with another list, the "52 with a View" hikes was formed.This is a list complied of shorter, but in some cases quite difficult hikes to splendid viewpoints in the white Mountains..
-To date..17 have completed this list.A special "100" patch was designed to go with the AMC's 48.
+In 1990, with some of the older members tiring of the 4000 footers, Lib Bates came up with another list and the "52 with a View" hikes was formed.This is a list complied of shorter, but in some cases quite difficult hikes, to splendid viewpoints in the white Mountains.
+To date 17 members have completed this list.
+There is a special "100" patch designed to go with the AMC's 48/4k's.

-The group is not exactly a club.. more a loose collection of people who like to hike and prefer the common sense approach of hiking with friends.
-Dues are a modest $5.00 to cover postage needs for those without email.
-There are hikes scheduled each week with A, B, and C groups available...The A group typically does the 4000 footers at a moderate, beat book time pace.
-The B group does some 4ks, many of the 52 with a view, at a somewhat more relaxed pace. .
-The C group (also known affectionately as The Turtles) hike at a slower pace to shorter hikes of interest in the whites such as Greeley Ponds, Mount Willard, and Blueberry..(excellent hike)..
-Each hike has a leader who plots the route, carries the first aid kit, keeps track of fellow hikers with proper pace and etiquette, and , make decisions to go-no go based on weather and trail conditions.
+The group is not exactly a club- more a loose collection of people who like to hike and prefer hiking with friends.
+There are hikes scheduled each week with A, B, and C group hiking abilities available.The A group typically does the 4000 footers at a moderate, beat book time pace.
+The B group does some 4ks, many of the 52 with a view, at a somewhat more relaxed, book pace.
+The C group (also known affectionately as The Turtles) hike at a slower pace and do shorter hikes of interest such as Greeley Pond, Mount Willard, and Blueberry Mountain.(excellent hike).

-In 2006, an informal group started getting together on Wednesdays and Thursdays to explore the 100 highest of New England...This is a faster paced group with some longer days on the trail...In August 2007 the group went over to Maine and bagged 10 4000 footers in a very fine hiking week..in August 2008 a trip to Baxter was planned and several completed their NE67 4000 footers this year with thesetrips to Maine as well as Vermont.
+In 2006, an informal group started getting together on Wednesdays and Thursdays to explore the 100 highest summits of New England.
+This is a faster paced group with some longer days on the trail.
+In August 2007, the group went over to Maine and bagged 10 4000 footers in a very fine hiking week.
+In August 2008, a trip to Baxter was planned and several completed their NE67 4000 footers that year with these trips to Maine and as well as Vermont.

-When Lib Bates stepped aside in the late 90's, a "Life after Lib" committee first named Bill and Claire Smith as leaders..Bill Glenday and Jocelyn Gutchess are prior chairs and Pat Russell currently serves that post.
-Dave and Marion Blackshear run the Friday group, Mark Tuckerman the NE100 group and winter hiking group,..In 2007 Charlie Kuehn turned over the task of communications and website development to Mark Tuckerman, and Mary Cullen (who has since passed) acted as treasurer and keeps the roster up to date...
-Sharon Vittum handles the very important task of social director...in 2009 Ginny McDonald and Nancy Leighley organized the succeesful winter awards banquet.
+When Lib Bates stepped aside in the late 90's, a "Life after Lib" committee first named Bill and Claire Smith as leaders.
+Bill Glenday and Jocelyn Gutchess are prior chairs along with Pat Russell, Dave and Marion Blackshear, and Mark Tuckerman who led the NE100 group and winter hiking.
+In 2007 Charlie Kuehn turned over the task of communications and website development to Mark Tuckerman, and Mary Cullen (who has since passed) acted as treasurer and kept the roster up to date.
+Sharon Vittum handled the very important task of social director.
+2009 saw Ginny McDonald and Nancy Leighley take over organizing the succeesful winter awards banquet.